cran/seagull/README.md

 # seagull

-This package provides regularization paths for the lasso, group lasso, and sparse-group lasso.
+This package provides regularization paths for the lasso, (fitted) group lasso, and (fitted) sparse-group lasso.
 The underlying mathematical model is a mixed model, i.e., a model with fixed and random effects.
 (Whereas it is actually optional to include any fixed effect.)

-The sparse-group lasso contains two penalty terms, which are combined via a mixing parameter `0 <= alpha <= 1`.
-Thus, if the parameter is set to either `1` or `0`, the resulting regularization operator is the lasso or the the group lasso, respectively.
+The (fitted) sparse-group lasso contains two penalty terms, which are combined via a mixing parameter `0 <= alpha <= 1`.
+Thus, if the parameter is set to either `1` or `0`, the resulting regularization operator is the lasso or the (fitted) group lasso, respectively.

 Key features:

-  - The lasso, group lasso, and sparse-group lasso are implemented via *proximal gradient descent*
+-   The lasso, (fitted) group lasso, and sparse-group lasso are implemented via *proximal gradient descent*.

+-   The fitted sparse-group lasso (fitSGL) is implemented via *proximal-averaged gradient descent*.

 -   By default, a grid search for the penalty parameter `lambda` is performed. *Warm starts* are implemented to effectively accelerate this procedure.

-  - The step size between consecutive iterations is automatically determined via *backtracking line search*.
+-   The step size between consecutive iterations is automatically determined via *backtracking line search* - except for the fitSGL, which needs a fixed step size to be provided upon its call.

 # Installation